 Speaking of sustainability, it’s important to understand how firms avoid or get rid of waste products throughout production.
 As terrible as it is, the vast majority of fashion stores do not use an “open-loop cycle” technique to clean and reuse water from manufacturing facilities.
 It implies that all of the trash is dumped outside, where it contaminates groundwater and the soil.
 So, just the opposite of what we desire!

-The Growth Rate of the Fashion Industry:
+The Growth Rate of the Fast Fashion Industry Statistics:

 7. “8% of carbon emissions are attributable to the fashion business.”